GTcreyon/sm63igt/README.md

 * ASC
 	* Timing ends when 64 star coins are collected.
 	* Used for All Star Coins.
+* 3Key
+	* Timing ends when the Save animation finishes after defeating Fake Bowser.
+	* Used for 3 Keys.
+* Cock
+	* Timing ends when Test Course is pressed.
+	* Used for Cock%.

 ## Hotkeys
 * , - Reset timer